Renaming and rebranding this Grade II house to celebrate its history

 A distinct look and feel has been created through commissioned pen and ink illustrations and on-going illustrations generated to promote events on flyers and posters.

-Creating the marketing and merchandise materials with a distinct 'Inky' language.
+Creating the marketing materials with a distinct 'Inky' language.

 Simple railing signage which calls to attention the need to support the gardens financially.